TrentShailer/hdr-snipping-tool/README.md

 ## Limitations

-* The screenshots will be slightly overexposed to preserve screenshot details.
+* The screenshots will slightly clip highlights to preserve screenshot details.
 * Screenshots can only be of one monitor at a time.
 * Windows only.